Spotlight on Aurora Moore

 When I feel like I need some extra inspiration I check out a book from the Pemberton Library called “Explorers’ Sketchbooks: The Art of Discovery & Adventure” by Huw Lewis-Jones and Kari Herbert.
 It’s full of beautiful artwork that always gets me in the mood to create (and explore)!”

 What’s next in your creative journey?

 “I’m hoping to complete as many graphic design courses as possible.
 My New Year’s intention is to make a series of larger artworks and I have a long-term personal goal of seeing my artwork on a beer can one day.
 I just think it would be really cool, so I’m just going to throw it out there!”

 What does mental health and wellness mean to you?

 “To me having other people to lean on or talk to is at the heart of mental wellness.
 I’ve been lucky enough to have a network of people here who came out to offer support when I most needed it.

 My wonderful “Whistler Family” who made themselves present and available at the drop of a hat; the Whistler/Pemberton community for reaching out in so many ways to make sure our family was coping with a cancer diagnosis during the pandemic; Kayla Arnold for helping me breathe and listening so deeply; and of course my husband Michael for being unwaveringly supportive and brave for us when I feel like I can’t be.

 Everyone deserves to talk to a therapist, no matter who you are or what you have or haven’t been through, and I hope that my design helps remind people that there is always support available.”

-Come in to purchase a pin or make a donation to show your support for local mental health and wellbeing programs.
+Purchase your ReachOut!
+Whistler Pin online, from Maury Young Arts Centre or the Re-use-It Centre or make a donation to show your support for local mental health and wellbeing programs.